 M.S. in Interdisciplinary Program in Neuroscience, 2023

-B.E. in Control and Instrumentation Engineering and Biomedical Engineering (double major), 2020
+B.E. in Control and Instrumentation Engineering and Biomedical Engineering, 2020

 DNA Cloning, DNA Prep, AAV Production, CRISPR/Cas9-Based Gene Editing